 Reporting to the Dean of Student Wellbeing, the Director of the Wellness Center provides vision, leadership, and management of integrated health and counseling services.
-The Director is responsible for the operations, evaluations, personnel, budgeting, and all other functions of an integrated student wellness center.
-The Director is also responsible for ensuring the success of Alfred University's approach to mental and physical health and wellness, prevention education and outreach to the Alfred University campus.
-The Director is also responsible for shaping policy, leading program improvement and assessment, staff development initiatives, and coordinating crisis response plans (i.e., COVID - 19).
+The Director is responsible for the operations, prevention education, evaluations, personnel, budgeting, and all other functions of an integrated student wellness center.
+The Director is responsible for ensuring the success of Alfred University’s approach to mental and physical health and wellness, prevention education and outreach to the Alfred campus.
+The Director is also responsible for shaping policy, leading program improvement and assessment, staff development initiatives, and coordinating crisis response plans.

-- Provide vision and leadership in the development, implementation and evaluation of all aspects of the health, counseling, and wellness operations.
+- Provide vision and leadership in the develop, implementation and evaluation of all aspects of the health, counseling, and wellness operations.

 - Provide administrative supervision and complete annual performance evaluations.

-- Recruit wellness center staff and advocate for staff needs.
+- Assist with recruitment of wellness center staff, serve as an advocate for staff needs.

-- Manage the campus outreach and prevention education programs.
+- Assist with campus outreach and prevention education programs.